Will benches with backrests be installed as part of the scheme?

 Will all businesses be open as usual?

-All businesses will be open as usual for the duration of the works.
+Yes, all businesses will be open as usual for the duration of the works.

 Will I be able to visit all the shops whilst the works are ongoing?